otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-polymorphism-and-enumerations.md

 }
 ```

 In this example, the `Calculator` class has two methods called `Add()` that have the same name but different signatures.
-The first one takes two integers as arguments and returns their sum, and the second one takes two doubles as arguments and returns their sum.
+The first one takes two integers as arguments and returns their sum, and the second takes two doubles as arguments and returns their sum.

 Here is an example of polymorphism using method overriding: